 - Be mindful about stereotypes, generalizations and making assumptions regarding student veterans, including regarding combat experience, any challenges they may/may not face, political beliefs, their willingness and interest in discussing military service, etc. Also remember that veterans are diverse as the university itself – male and female, of all types of backgrounds.
 If students identify themselves as veterans, it helps to get to know them better and ask questions if you aren’t sure.

 - It is NEVER appropriate for anyone to ask student veterans may be asked if they have killed someone.
 Be ready to step in and shut down this query in a classroom (or anywhere) should it come up.

 - Understand that military family members may have their own set of unique challenges transitioning to the university from the military world.
-Empathy and understanding can make a world of difference, as can reminding them that the Student Veteran Center is a resource for them, too.
+Empathy and understanding can make a world of difference, as can reminding them that the Military Affiliated Student Center is a resource for them, too.

 - Familiarize yourself with the military culture.
 Here’s one resource: Military Cultural Competence Course (online, CE credits available or can be taken for free).